Theo Todman's Web Page - Notes Pages

 Plans for the Near Future

-- I’ve further reduced the time allocated to this project in 25Q4 to 2 hours / week to reflect the fact that my Bible-reading project is in abeyance.
+- I’ve retained the much-reduced time allocated to this project in 26Q1 at 2 hours / week to reflect the fact that my Bible-reading project is in abeyance.

 - The items in the long list below mostly won’t get a look in.